cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 *Figure 7: Babuk's circular queue illustration*

-First, Babuk will spawn children threads.
+First, Babuk will spawn child threads.
 The number of threads being spawned is double the number of processors.
 This is clearly [not a good amount](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createthread#remarks) so I have no idea why they still use it similar to the previous version.

 ![alt text](/uploads/babukv3_6.PNG)

-*Figure 8: Spawning children threads*
+*Figure 8: Spawning child threads*

 The Babuk parent thread then proceeds to traverse through an entire drive by checking whether it has encountered a directory or a file.